platformsh/platformsh-docs/docs/src/languages/php/redis.md

         # Install PhpRedis v0.4.3:
         curl -fsS https://raw.githubusercontent.com/platformsh/snippets/main/src/install-relay.sh | { bash /dev/fd/3 0.4.3 ; } 3<&0
 ```
+## Change extension or version

+To change the Redis extension or the version you are using, update the build hook and clear the build cache: `platform project:clear-build-cache`.

+The new version is *not* be used until you clear the build cache.

+There is no need to declare the extension in the `runtime` block.
+That is only for pre-built extensions.

 ## What these scripts do